 In the fourth quarter of 2014 and first quarter of 2015, we entered into agreements to sell certain credit card portfolios associated with two retail partners whose program agreements with us were not extended beyond their contractual expiration dates in 2015.
-These portfolios were classified as loan receivables held for sale in our Condensed Consolidated Statement of Financial Position.
+These portfolios were previously classified as loan receivables held for sale in our Condensed Consolidated Statement of Financial Position.
 In the second quarter of 2015, we sold these portfolios for total proceeds of \$392 million and recognized a pre-tax gain of \$20 million within other income in our Condensed Consolidated and Combined Statement of Earnings.

-(b) At June 30, 2015 and December 31, 2014, loan receivables included deferred expense, net of deferred income, of \$20 million and \$46 million, respectively.
+(b) At September 30, 2015 and December 31, 2014, loan receivables included deferred expense, net of deferred income, of \$46 million.